There’s no shortage of SEO advice online.

 That’s why I asked an expert to join me.

 My name is Chris Castillo, and I’m the founder of Propel Digital Media Solutions.
 I have a passion for helping business owners experience the full potential of the internet as a marketing and business development channel.
-I’m experienced developer turned digital marketer and entrepreneur, with a focus on marketing strategies.
+I’m an experienced developer turned digital marketer and entrepreneur, with a focus on marketing strategies.
 When I’m not helping businesses online, I’m helping them offline with workshops that help educate business owners on effective marketing strategies.

 Q: If websites were a car, which part of the car is SEO?